mrdbourke/pytorch-deep-learning/SETUP.md

 Though not so simple you won't be able to use what you're using here elsewhere.

 There's two setup options.
-One is easier than the other but the latter offers more options in the long-run.
+One is easier than the other but the other offers more options in the long-run.

 1. Use Google Colab (easiest)
 2. Setup on your own local/remote machine (a few steps but you've got a bit more flexibility here)